-- By Email: If you have a concern or report that doesn’t need to be addressed at the event but you would like get in contact with us after the event, you can email [email protected] or [email protected].
+- Online: If you have a concern or report that doesn’t need to be addressed at the event but you would like get in contact with us after the event, we ask that you fill out this form.

 How the event will respond if you report being harassed:

 Jeff Mach Events takes every complaint we receive seriously, and will make every effort to research complaints to the best of our ability. .